NalydddNobel/AQMod/README.md

 <img src="icon.png" alt="Mod Icon" align="right" />

 # Aequus
 The official repository for Aequus, a mod for tModLoader.
+Aequus' code is not beginner friendly or a useful resource for implementing mod content, nor is it the ideal way to implement Terraria content.

 ### The MIT Lisence will not grant you protections when using non-code content from this repository in commercial, personal, or trademark use.
 The code itself is under an MIT lisence.